 Most of us, when envisioning a swimming pool, see a great big design taking up lots of space in a yard or garden.
-However, that doesn’t have to be the case, for there are so many wonderfully designed splash pools that don’t need a lot of legroom to flaunt their style and potential.
+However, that doesn’t have to be the case, for there are so many wonderfully designed splash pools, plunge pools, and mini swimming pools (even here in the UK) that you really don’t require a lot of legroom on your property.

 A swimming pool is one of the outdoor elements that receive the most attention, and when it comes to hot temperatures, also one of the most important ones.
-After all, how many of us dream of taking a quick dip just to cool off when that sun starts scorching the earth?
+After all, how many of us dream of taking a quick dip, even in a small pool, just to cool off when that sun starts scorching the earth?

 In addition, a pool serves as a decorative piece and can also enhance our health levels by giving us a quick workout.
 And let’s not forget how a pool can increase the value of a property.

 Your pool’s design should be in harmony with the rest of your yard or garden.
 And luckily we can rely on plants, flowers and furniture to enhance the outdoor style of our homes.